- Start Negotiating Holiday Schedules Now!

 If your ex tries to withhold your children and you have a written agreement or court order, try to be amicable at first: ask for your children back nicely via text or email.

 If that fails and you are represented by a family lawyer, have your lawyer reach out to theirs.
-Finally, if nothing works, you may call the police to enforce the agreement or order.
+Finally, if nothing works, you may call the police to let them know your ex is withholding a child from another parent for them to enforce the agreement or order.

 Sometimes, court orders include police enforcement clauses that the authorities must follow.
 Other times, the police ensure that the child(ren) are with a custodial parent and are not in danger and advise that they cannot take any action.